![]() |

-Woods Lake Loop Mokelumne Wilderness |
+Mokelumne Wilderness

 August 25, 2008

 Last year I did this loop on August 7th, logging a personal record variety of flowers.
-Having missed a visit to Round Top Lake previously this year, this seems like a good opportunity to see what the area is like so late in the season, for future reference.
+Having missed a visit to Round Top Lake previously this year, this seems like a good opportunity to see what the area is like so late in the season, if only for future reference.

 As per my prior recommendation, this loop will be done in counter-clockwise fashion.
 By parking at the picnic area instead of the relocated trailhead, nearly a mile of uninteresting walking will be eliminated.

-It appears that there is no direct connection with the trail from the picnic area; but I locate a shortcut behind the campground.
+It appears that there is no direct connection with the trail from the picnic area, but I locate a shortcut behind the campground.
 Virtually all of today's climbing will be accomplished on this first leg of the triangular loop.

 It doesn't take long to reach the site of the old Lost Cabin Mine, which displays a warning sign apparently left on the tree for sentimental reasons.
 Not only has this place long been inactive, but there is nothing worth taking anyhow.

-The meadow houses the drainage for Round Top Lake Lake
+The meadow houses the drainage for Round Top Lake

-A few butterflies are still hanging around; I might have photographed this guy's father last year.
+A few butterflies are still hanging around; I might have photographed this guy's father last year:

 A Zerene Fritillary, I presume

-Uniquely colored Round Top Lake, 9350'
+Uniquely colored Round Top Lake, 9365'

-Another view, including Round Top, 10364*
+Another view, including Round Top, 10381'

 Without pausing even for a snack break, I follow the trail eastward up the rise, then detour to a nearby high point to check out the scenery.
 My reward is a view of Caples Lake, which would not otherwise have been seen during this hike.
-Also in view is the biggest of three tiny lakes lying just above Winnemucca Lake, also not visible from the regular trails.
+Also in view is the biggest of three ponds lying just above Winnemucca Lake, also not visible from the regular trails.
 An interesting route down the other side of the rock jumble is too compelling to resist.

 Always photogenic Winnemucca Lake

-A normally unseen, unnamed pond
+A normally unseen, unnamed tarn

 My route down the rock — not as scary as it might look